-- The DVDs Welcome to the Future, Cities in the Sea, Self-Erecting Structures
+- Welcome to the Future (1 DVD), Cities in the Sea (1 DVD), Self-Erecting Structures (1 DVD)

-- As gifts we are including two free DVDs of our documentaries Paradise or Oblivion and The Choice is Ours
+- Documentaries: Paradise or Oblivion (1 DVD) and The Choice is Ours (1 DVD)

 If you have any questions about any of this then please let me know.
-I am ere to help.
+I am here to help.

 Hungry for More

-Their social networking sites such as Facebook, YouTube, and Twitter and their many related websites and resources are other ways to expand your knowledge if you are hungry for more:
+Their social networking sites and their many related websites and resources are other ways to expand your knowledge if you are hungry for more: